-This legislative bill amends various sections of the Reissue Revised Statutes of Nebraska to improve educational reporting requirements and programs.
-It mandates that school districts provide detailed reports on option enrollment applications, including the number of applications approved and rejected, with a focus on reasons for rejection for students with disabilities.
-The Commissioner of Education is required to compile this data annually for the Legislature.
+This bill amends various sections of the Reissue Revised Statutes of Nebraska to enhance educational reporting requirements and programs.
+It requires school districts to submit detailed reports on option enrollment applications, including the number of applications approved and rejected, with a specific focus on students with disabilities.
+The State Board of Education is tasked with compiling this data and reporting it to the Legislature annually starting September 1, 2024.
 Additionally, the bill updates provisions related to alternative schools and educational programs for expelled students, ensuring that districts have appropriate options and follow specific procedures prior to expulsion.

 Statutes affected: